chrisgilldc/brickmaster/README.md

 #
 ####

-Summary ---
+## Summary

 A flask app for controlling legos.
 Maybe other things too?

 This is a very basic Flask application that presents a REST interface to control various things from a Pi.
-Currently supports direct GPIO control and the use of the Sequent Microsystems 8Relay board (good for higher voltage applications).

-Also
+Currently supports three control types:

+**Pi GPIO:** The GPIO pins from the Pi.
+By default outputs 3.3v, can be run through a level shifter to bump it up to the 5v more commonly used in Lego LED kits.
+**Power Functions:** Uses lircd and an IR emitter to send to a Lego Power Functions receiver.
+Nice if you want to use the native Power Functions hardware, or get to things in more remote places.
+I implemented this with somewhat inelegant system calls to irsend, and lircd itself is on its way out, likely needs re-implementation at some point.
+**Sequent Microsystems 8Relay:** A relay hat for the Pi, allows use of arbitrary voltages directly via the Pi.
+I use this to allow direct control of Lego motors (9v) beyond what a level shifter could support.
+Of course can also drive LEDs if provided with the correct input voltage.

-Requirements ---
+## Requirements

 Python 3.7
+  - May work on earlier versions, but haven't tested it and not planning on it.
 Flask, with RESTful

-For GPIO support ----
+** For GPIO support **
 RPi library
 Connections to GPIO pins.
 Remember, Pi GPIO is 3.3v, a level shifter or relay may be required.

+** For Power Functions Support **
+lircd
+Lego Power Functions config files installed in lircd lircd tested manually.
+If it doesn't work, neither will Brickmaster

-For 8Relay support ----
+** For 8Relay support **
 8relay Python library, available here: https://github.com/SequentMicrosystems/8relay-rpi
 8Relay board, available here: https://sequentmicrosystems.com/shop/home-automation/raspberry-pi-relays-stackable-card/

-Known Limitations ---
+## Known Limitations

 1. Absolutely no security or authentication provided.
 Use at your own risk.
 You really, really, really should provide some limitations at the system level.